Special to The Record

 A trip up Ryan Road Hill to a certain big box store may yield free samples of coffee and cookies, but it likely won’t include a serving of stimulating conversation.

 For that, you might wish to try the Coffee and Cookies drop-in program at Comox Valley Presbyterian Church.
-Held every other Thursday morning at 10:30 a.m., the informal gatherings offer tea or coffee, cookies, and a topic of conversation around which people can freely share their ideas and opinions, learn new things, and socialize in a welcoming space.
+Held the first and third Thursday of every month, at 10:30 a.m., the informal gatherings offer tea or coffee, cookies, and a topic of conversation around which people can freely share their ideas and opinions, learn new things and socialize in a welcoming space.

 “We stress that the topics are not approached from a religious perspective, although we do begin and end each session with a brief prayer,” says co-ordinator Pat Douglas.